About

 Tennessee History for Kids’ mailing address is: P.O.
 Box 210524, Nashville, TN 37221.

 The founder and executive director of Tennessee History for Kids is Bill Carey.
-To see some of Bill Carey’s Tennessee Magazine columns, click here.
+To read his Magazine columns, click here.

 The TN History for Kids board consists of: